Gregory-Vinokur/rsschool-cv/cv.md

 ## About Me
 ___
 I am 27 years old.
-I was working as a content manager four years.
-Today I am seraching for a new job.
+I was working as a content manager for four years.
+Today I am searching for a new job.
 I want to become a frontend-developer and make something in web by my own, instead of using interface that made by other developers.

 ## Skills
 ___
 * HTML
 * CSS
-* Basic JavaScript
+* JavaScript
 * React

 ## Code Example